mozilla/testpilot/docs/DEPLOYMENT-VERIFICATION.md

 15. Click on any of the active experiments (ie: Activity Stream) and verify you are taken to the experiment details page.

 16. Click the **[...]** button at the top of the page and verify that your current logged in account is displayed, and click each of the three links at the top (**"Test Pilot Wiki"**, **"Discuss Test Pilot"**, and **"File an Issue"**) open the expected URLs.
-Clicking the **"Sign out"** with unsurprisingly sign you out of your session, and clicking the **"Leave Test Pilot"** link will bring up a confirmation dialog asking you if you want to leave Test Pilot and uninstall all your active experiments.
+Clicking the **"Sign out"** with unsurprisingly sign you out of your session, and clicking the **"Uninstall Test Pilot"** link will bring up a confirmation dialog asking you if you want to uninstall Test Pilot and uninstall all your active experiments.

-17. Click the **"Leave Test Pilot"** button in the drop down menu and confirm the text.
+17. Click the **"Uninstall Test Pilot"** button in the drop down menu and confirm the text.
 Click the **"Cancel"** link at the bottom to dismiss the dialog without removing the Test Pilot add-on and all your active experiments (we'll verify this below).

 18. Quickly verify that the data looks right-ish.
 Note that each environment (dev, stage, prod) has different content and descriptions, versions, contributors may all be wildly different between server environments.